apnadkarni/blt/man/picture.rst

     general, values greater than one will make the image lighter, and values less than one will make it darker.

-  **-height** *pixels*
+  **-height** *numPixels*

-    Specifies the height of the image, in pixels.
-This option is useful primarily in situations where the user wishes to build up the contents of the image piece by piece.
-A value of zero (the default) allows the image to expand or shrink vertically to fit the data stored in it.
+    Specifies the height of the image, in pixels.  *NumPixels* may have any of the forms acceptable to **Tk_GetPixels**, such as "200" or "2.4i".
+This option let you specify an image a particular size and then draw into it.
+If *numPixels* is 0, the image will expand or shrink vertically to fit the data stored in it.
+The default is 0.

   **-maxpect** *bool*
     When resizing the image, maintain the aspect ratio of the original picture.

   **-rotate** *angle*

-    Rotate the image by *angle*. *Angle* is the number of degrees to rotate the image.
+    Rotates the image by *angle*. *Angle* is the number of degrees to rotate the image.

   **-sharpen** *bool*

-    Automatically sharpen the image.
+    Automatically sharpens the image.

-  **-width** *pixels*
+  **-width** *numPixels*

-    Specifies the width of the image, in pixels.
-This option is useful primarily in situations where the user wishes to build up the contents of the image piece by piece.
-A value of zero (the default) allows the image to expand or shrink horizontally to fit the data stored in it.
+    Specifies the width of the image in pixels.  *NumPixels* may have any of the forms acceptable to **Tk_GetPixels**, such as "200" or "2.4i".
+This option let you specify an image of a particular size and then draw into it.
+If *numPixels* is 0, the image will expand or shrink horizontally to fit the data stored in it.
+The default is 0.

   **-window** *windowName*
     Specifies a window of a file that is to be read to supply data for the picture image.
 The format *windowName* is either a Tk window name or a hexadecimal number (e.g. "0x000000002100") if the window is an external window.
 It is an error if *windowName* is obscured.
     You should raise it beforehand.

-*imageName* **convolve** *srcName* ?\ *switches* ... ?

 *imageName* **copy** *srcName* ?\ *switches* ... ?